|

 education is

-aware of the given reality of existence is ignored.
+being directly aware of the given reality of existence is

-infinite which passes all understanding and yet admits of being directly and in
+reality which passes all understanding and yet admits of being directly and

 Near the end of his life